yaakulya123/Final-Submission-Car-Racing/README.md

 ### Sound and Visual Effects
 - **Audio**: The game includes various sound effects like accelrating, turning reverse and background music to enhance the racing experience.
 - **Visual FX**: Dynamic visual effects are used to enrich the gameplay, especially during different times of the day.
+(Morning and Night)

 ### Additional Features
 - **Mini Map**: A mini-map on the left of the screen shows upcoming turns, aiding in navigation.